Travelling with Pets

 - The compartment in which your pet will be carried will have the same pressure and temperature as the passenger cabin.

-- Five containers (cages) are allowed per flight, and the number of pets allowed per container is as follows
+- The number of pets allowed per container is as follows:

-- Age ≧10 weeks and total weight of pets and container ≤ 14kg: Up to two pets of similar size per container (two cats, two dogs, or two rabbits)
+- Age ≧ 4 months and total weight of pets and container ≤ 14kg(31lbs): Up to two pets of similar size per container (two cats, two dogs, or two rabbits)

-- Note: The size of the container should be related to the largest animal; the width of the cage is calculated as follows: Two Animals: If two animals share a pet cage, the size of the pet cage is three times the width of the largest animal.
-If the total weight of pets and container exceeds 14kg, each of them must have their own cage.
+- Note: The size of the container should be related to the largest animal.
+If two animals share a pet cage, the size of the pet cage is three times the width of the largest animal.
+If the total weight of pets and container exceeds 14kg(31lbs), each of them must have their own cage.

 Charged by 1.5 times the weight.

 e.g. If you travel from Taipei to Narita with a dog weighing 10kg (including the cage), you'll be charged USD225 (10kg x 1.5=15kg, 15kg x USD15=USD225).

 - Dimensions of cage > 292cm(115in): cannot be accepted as checked baggage

 - The weight (including the cage) more than 50kg(110lbs) must be approved by EVA Air before departure, otherwise it may not be accepted as checked baggage.

 Please refer to Excess Baggage Charge Table for pet charges.
 If you have other questions, please consult with EVA Reservations or your travel agency for details.